carlussery/Chicago_Bike_Sharing_User_Insights/README.md

 ### Case Study Overview

 This data analysis project aims to provide insights into how different riders use a Chicago-based bike sharing company's services over the span of a year.
 Through analysis of various aspects of the trip data, we seek to identify usage trends which differentiate subscribers to the service ("annual members") from pay-per-trip riders ("casual riders").
-This allows us to make data-driven recommendations to the company to aid them in thier goal of converting more casual riders into annual members.
+This allows us to make data-driven recommendations to the company to aid them in their goal of converting more casual riders into annual members.

 ### The Question